ComputerMentorsGroup/MTA-HTML5/lesson 6/README.md

 * Thank You

 **Criteria for the Lesson 6 webpage:**
-* Create a Greeting that uses any transform effect.
+* Create a greeting that uses any transform effect.
-* Use a message that uses keyframe animations.
+* Create a message that uses keyframe animations.
 * Include one additional element you've learned previously (such as video, audio, lists, tables, buttons, links, etc)
 * Have two separate files, one for HTML and another for CSS